danielbentes/uim-protocol/uim-prototypes-intro.md

   - Select "Execute Intent" (Option 5)
   - Enter the intent UID (e.g., fakerealestate.com:searchProperty:v1)
   - Enter the required parameters (e.g., location, min_price, max_price, property_type)

-## Conclusion

-This guide provides a comprehensive overview of setting up and using the UIM Mock Agent and Mock Web Service.
-By following the steps outlined, you can simulate the discovery and execution of intents, manage keys, retrieve and sign policies, and handle PAT issuance.
-This setup demonstrates the core functionalities of the Unified Intent Mediator (UIM) specification in a mock environment.